 After being the point of immigration for millions, the fort was transformed again and opened in 1896 as the New York City Aquarium.
 They say millions of people visited it every year to see the many local and international species.
 It remained open for 45 years.

-In 1946 the fort cynthia_graham_castle_clinton_3_wallswas designated as a National Monument and over many years it was restored to its original appearance of a stone fort.
+In 1946 the fort was designated as a National Monument and over many years it was restored to its original appearance of a stone fort.
 The name was also changed back to Castle Clinton.
 The fort’s name was in honor of the governor of New York DeWitt Clinton.
 Governor Clinton was attributed to being a driving force that built the Erie Canal in the early 1800s.
 It now serves as the National Park Service Visitor Center and, as mentioned before, it’s where you can buy tickets for Ellis Island and the Statue of Liberty.

 If you are going to visit either of those places, take the time to enjoy the fort too.
 Find the small museum that will walk you through the forts history.
 Look at the beautiful stones, thick walls and design.
 Children young and old will enjoy the canon on display.
 Battery Park, the area where Castle Clinton is located, is a beautiful park; a great place to sit and relax in.
 You can also catch a glimpse of the new World Trade Center.